citp/privacy-policy-historical/v/vi/vis/vistek.ca.md

 HubSpot CRM is a User database management service provided by HubSpot, Inc.

-Personal Data collected: email address, phone number and various types of Data as specified in the privacy policy of the service.
+Personal Data collected: email address; phone number; various types of Data as specified in the privacy policy of the service.

 Place of processing: United States – [Privacy Policy](https://www.hubspot.com/legal/privacy-policy).
 Privacy Shield participant.